Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/README.md

 *Critical reviews of signed-language writing scholarship, standards, notation, encoding, and representation*

-This repository contains the critical review series of the Sutton SignWriting platform.
-It reviews scholarship, standards, theses, and proposals about signed language writing.
+This repository carries the critical-method claim for the Sutton SignWriting platform: signed-language writing work should be evaluated at the layer it actually addresses.

 The recurring question is:

 > what level of the problem is this work actually solving?

 That question keeps the reviews disciplined.
-A proposal may solve a notation problem without solving a writing problem.
+A proposal may solve notation without solving writing.
 A standard may encode characters without providing a complete written-sign model.
-A rendering system may display signs without preserving authored text.
+A renderer may display signs without preserving authored text.
 A dataset or dictionary may support important infrastructure without deciding community authority, data rights, or full-path adequacy.

 ## Repository Details